 In the present paper, we investigate a different and more direct question: we study the behaviour of $\mopm(H_1,H_0)-\idop$ at asymptotic spectral values of $H_1$ and~$H_0$.
-For a flexible formalism, it turns out to be better to replace the identity~$\idop$ with the product of projections $\pac{1}\pac{0}$, and we define a pair $(H_1,H_0)$ of self-adjoint operators to be {\em $f$-bounded} (Def.~\ref{def:fequiv}) if their wave operators exist and satisfy
+Since the wave operator contains information only on the absolutely continuous parts of the $H_j$, it is better to replace the identity~$\idop$ with the product of projections $\pac{1}\pac{0}$, and we define a pair $(H_1,H_0)$ of selfadjoint operators to be {\em $f$-bounded} (Def.~\ref{def:fequiv}) if their wave operators exist and satisfy

-for some unbounded continuous function $f:\Rl\to\Rl$.
-Borrowing terminology from applications to Hamiltonians, we refer to bounds of the form \eqref{eq:intro-fbound} as ``high energy bounds''.
+for some unbounded continuous function $f:\Rl\to\Rl$ (``high energy bounds'').

 This question is partially motivated by our previous work on backflow, a surprising quantum mechanical effect which describes the situation where the probability current of a quantum particle in one dimension can flow in the direction opposite to its momentum.
-To quantify this effect in a situation with only asymptotic (in time) information on momentum distributions, bounds of the form \eqref{eq:intro-fbound} are essential \cite{BCL:backflow}, where $H_0=-\frac{d^2}{dx^2}$ is the one-dimensional Laplacian, $H_1-H_0$ is a short range multiplication operator, and $f(\lambda)=\sqrt{\lambda}$.
+To quantify this effect in a situation with only asymptotic (in time) information on momentum distributions, bounds of the form \eqref{eq:intro-fbound} are essential \cite{BCL:backflow}, where $H_0=-\frac{d^2}{dx^2}$ is the one-dimensional Laplacian, $H_1-H_0$ is a short range multiplication operator, and $f(\lambda)=\sqrt{|\lambda|}$.

-More generally, high energy bounds are of interest whenever one wishes to quantify how small the effect of a perturbation $H_1-H_0$ of a given self-adjoint operator $H_0$ on the unitary group $e^{-itH_0}$ is at asymptotic spectral values.
+More generally, high energy bounds are of interest whenever one wishes to quantify how small the effect of a perturbation $H_1-H_0$ of a given selfadjoint operator $H_0$ on the unitary group $e^{-itH_0}$ is at asymptotic spectral values.
 This is not restricted to the particular one-dimensional Schrödinger operator setup encountered in backflow, but applies to a large variety of other situations.
 For example, one may think of pseudodifferential operators $H_0=(-\frac{d^2}{dx^2}+m^2)^{1/2}$ to describe relativistic dynamics, integral operator potentials to describe noncommutative potential scattering \cite{DurhuusGayral:2010,LechnerVerch:2013}, or applications to systems in higher dimensions or quantum field theory.